‘Measure Everything’—Pendo’s Todd Olson on Becoming a Product-Led Organization

 Starting point: Measure everything

-So where should a team should start if they want to become a product-led organization?
+So where should a team start if they want to become a product-led organization?
 Todd’s answer: “Measure everything.”

 “Step one is to make the leap from a gut- or instinct-driven organization to a data-driven organization,” he explained.
 “Measure every aspect of your product experience, understand your baselines and where you want to go, set some goals.”